dizballanze/dizballanze.github.io/content/en/python-django-optimization-guide-3.md

 {% endcache %}
 ```

-A result of adding `cache` template tags to our template (before and after respectively):
+The result of adding `cache` template tags to our template (before and after respectively):

 ![django-templates-caching-results](/media/2017/8/templates-caching.png)